RobertHJones/Yoga-Project-Frontend/Plan.md

 Next tasks -

-UseEffect to make featured pose upon landing using random number search

 Sort out z-index/styling so that you can view drop down with images there

-Select individual pose from list - put id onto image and then onpress?
+Select individual pose from list - find way to do this

+if random search brings up more than one result, how to display only one?

 Deploy